International Civil Society Centre: Organisation

-The shareholder organisations all hold equal shares in the centre and are its highest decision-making body.
-They meet twice a year to elect members to the centre's Board of Trustees, hear reports on the centre's work and approve the centre's budget and audited accounts.
+The shareholder organisations all hold equal shares in the Centre and are its highest decision-making body.
+They meet twice a year to elect members to the Centre's Board of Trustees, hear reports on the Centre's work and approve the Centre's budget and audited accounts.

-The role of the centre's board of trustees is to monitor the management of the organisation.
+The role of the Centre's board of trustees is to monitor the management of the organisation.

-The centre's work is also supported by international civil society organisations who are its Core Supporters.
-These are organisations who pay annual contributions and are involved with the work of the centre but do not own any shares.
+The Centre's work is also supported by international civil society organisations that are its Core Supporters (currently ActionAid International, WaterAid International, Wikimedia Deutschland and World YMCA).
+These are organisations that pay annual contributions and are involved with the work of the Centre but do not own any shares.

 Programmes

-The International Civil Society Centre's work focuses on three aspects: Convening, Futures and Innovation, and Collaboration.
+The International Civil Society Centre's work focuses on the following aspects: Leadership Support, Futures, Civic Space, and Marginalised Communities.